 The same applies for the hiring manager.
 Could you go up by a couple of thousand for an incredible candidate who has the potential to really boost your company?
-Have you investigated the real “top end of the scale”?
+Have you investigated the real “top end of the scale” for salary negotiations?

 Think About The Future

 In 2019, the World Economic Forum predicted that by 2022, at least 54% of employees would need reskilling.
 That means it’s worth hiring people for their future potential to learn and adapt easily, rather than the specific skills they currently have, which could further affect the salary level they deserve.

 It can be difficult for businesses to assess this on their own though.

 Tools like psychometric and aptitude tests can help you identify people who will be able to reskill easily and learn what’s needed for the workplace in the next few years.
 It can also be worth taking stock of your talent before entering into a hiring process.

 If you have a great recruitment partner, this is something they can help with – casting an unbiased eye on your current operations and identifying the skills and qualities you might have missed.
 At Solutions Driven we do this for many of our clients, allowing us to unearth quality candidates with traits you might not have realised you needed.

 Especially when it comes to the negotiating process.
 And especially in the workplace where KPIs and metrics usually mean that a little white lie is quickly found out.